-(a) Phosphate (Peters') Method.-Two grams of the ore (No. 26) was dissolved in hydrochloric acid.
-The residue was treated with hydrofluoric acid, fused with sodium carbonate, dissolved and added to the main solution, which was evaporated nearly to dryness.
+(a) PHOSPHATE (PETERS') METHOD.-Two grams of the ore (No. 26) were dissolved in hydrochloric acid.
+The residue was treated with hydrofluoric acid, fused with sodium carbonate. dissolved, and added to the main solution, which was evaporated nearly to dryness.
 It was taken up in 5 cc of hydrochloric acid, diluted to 400 cc, and 3 g of microcosmic salt (in solution) was added.
 The solution was just neutralized with ammonia, 2 cc of concentrated hydrochloric acid added, and the solution stirred until clear.
 After adding 15 g of sodium thiosulphate the solution was heated to boiling, when 8 cc of 90 per cent acetic acid and 5 g of ammonium acetate were added.
-The solution was boiled for thirty minutes (ten minutes was found to be insufficient), allowed to settle, and filtered.
+The solution was boiled for 30 minutes (10 minutes was found to be insufficient), allowed to settle, and filtered.
 The precipitate, which always contained some iron, even after thorough washing, was dissolved in hydrochloric acid and reprecipitated as above.
-It was finally ignited and weighed as $AIPO_4 + Ti_3(PO_4)4$.
+It was finally ignited and weighed as $AIPO_4 + Ti_3(PO_4)4$ .
 After subtracting the titanium (0.07 per cent) calculated to phosphate, the Al2O3 was calculated by the factor 0.4185.
-(Since the factor for $Ti_3(PO_4)4 \rightarrow TiO_2$ is approximately the same-i. e., 0.458, for small amounts of titanium the per cent of TiO2 may be subtracted directly from the per cent of Al2O3 calculated from the total weight of the precipitate.)
-In ores containing considerable titanium-e.g., the magnetite ore, this method was found to be unsatisfactory, owing to uncertainty as to the composition of the precipitated titanium phosphate.
-In general the method is not very accurate as at present employed; it was only included because of its frequent technical use.
+(Since the factor for $Ti_3(PO_4)4 \rightarrow TiO_2$ is approximately the same, that is, 0.458, for small amounts of titanium the percentage of TiO2 may be subtracted directly from the percentage of Al2O3 calculated from the total weight of the precipitate.)
+In ores containing considerable titanium, for example, the magnetite ore, this method was found to be unsatisfactory, owing to uncertainty as to the composition of the precipitated titanium phosphate.
+In general the method is not very accurate as at present employed; it was included only because of its frequent technical use.
 Further investigation is necessary to establish the conditions for accurate operation of this method.

-2 J. Am.
+&lt;sup>2 J. Am.
 Chem.
 Soc., 32, p.
 592; 1912.

-(b) Ether Separation.-The solution of the ore (5 g) was evaporated to dryness and taken up in 35 cc of hydrochloric acid (sp. gr.
-1.13) and extracted with 100 cc of ether, followed by 50 cc of ether saturated with hydrochloric acid.
+(b) ETHER SEPARATION.-The solution of the ore (5 g) was evaporated to dryness and taken up in 35 cc of hydrochloric acid (sp. gr., 1.13) and extracted with 100 cc of ether, followed by 50 cc of ether saturated with hydrochloric acid.
 The acid layer was evaporated to expel ether, oxidized with a little nitric acid, and precipitated by the basic acetate method; an ammonia precipitation followed.
-The precipitate, as finally ignited and weighed, consisted of Al_2O_3 , TiO2, about 70 per cent of the P_2O_5 ,3 and a small amount of Fe2O3.
+The precipitate, as finally ignited and weighed, consisted of $Al_2O_3$ , $TiO_2$ , about 70 per cent of the $P_2O_5$ , and a small amount of $Fe_2O_3$ .
 The latter was determined by fusion of the ignited residue with potassium bisulphate, reduction with sulphur dioxide, and titration with permanganate.

-(c) Phenylhydrazine Precipitation.4-The chloride solution of the ore (5 g) was diluted to 250 cc, nearly neutralized, and reduced by heating with ammonium bisulphite.
+(c) PHENYLHYDRAZINE PRECIPITATION.-The chloride solution of the ore (5 g) was diluted to 250 cc, nearly neutralized, and reduced by heating with ammonium bisulphite.
 A few drops of hydrochloric acid were added, followed by about 3 cc of redistilled phenylhydrazine.
 After stirring and settling, the precipitate was filtered and washed with hot water.
 It always contained a little iron, which was in some cases removed by a second precipitation and in others determined in the weighed precipitates.
 By this method the sum of $Al_2O_3 + TiO_2 + P_2O_5$ was obtained.